My name is Anthony Mullholland and I am an advocate with CID. I have learning difficulties.

 We are no different than anybody else in the community as far as I’m concerned.
 I think it’s important for us to show that people with intellectual disability can do things like anybody else.

 If advocacy is not around it’s a bad thing.
 I think it will go back to the olden days and I don’t want that.
 I like changing things.

 You used to be locked up in an institution.
-CID advocacy closed the institutions down.
+CID advocacy helped close some institutions down.

 I do a lot of advocacy with CID.

 I talk to police and security guards about how to treat people with intellectual disability in the right way.